Deputies open fire on chase suspect who rammed patrol cars

 HOUSTON, Texas (KTRK) --A man who rammed patrol cars and an innocent driver's vehicle allegedly begged for officers to shoot him during a police chase Thursday night.

-Authorities say it all started on the Eastex Freeway and Will Clayton Parkway when a Harris County Sheriff's deputy tried to pull over the suspect.
+Authorities say it all started on the Eastex Freeway and Will Clayton Parkway when a Harris County Sheriff's deputy tried to pull over suspect William Bernard Landers.

-The man was wanted for outstanding warrants that include possession of a controlled substance and failing to register as a sex offender.
+Landers was wanted for outstanding warrants that include possession of a controlled substance and failing to register as a sex offender.

-The suspect refused to stop, went south into town and then westbound on Katy Freeway.
+He refused to stop, went south into town and then westbound on Katy Freeway.

-The Harris County Sheriff's Office said the suspect rammed multiple DPS vehicles.
+The Harris County Sheriff's Office said Landers rammed multiple DPS vehicles.

-At that point, deputies fired at least nine shots at the suspect.
+At that point, deputies fired at least nine shots at him.
 He was not hit.

-The chase ended when the man smashed his truck into a van and then a tree at Hammerly and Brittmoore.
+The chase ended when Landers smashed his truck into a van and then a tree at Hammerly and Brittmoore.

 He was finally arrested when deputies and troopers used a Taser to subdue him.